Kara HayPresident and Chief Executive Officer

 Director of Family Enrichment Services

 Tamar began working at Penquis in 1998 as an attorney in the Penquis Law Project.
 Since then she has held various positions including Directing Attorney, Division Manager, Deputy Department Director, and now Director of Family Enrichment Services.
 She also serves as the Executive Director of Rape Response Services, a subsidiary of Penquis.
-Tamar is responsible for daily operations of the department, and development, implementation, and management of a diverse group of contracts and programs, including child and family services, legal assistance, assisted living services, senior volunteer programs, transitional housing programs, home visiting, homeless youth services, victim services and violence prevention, autism case management services, supportive visitation, and family and community support work.
+Tamar is responsible for daily operations of the department, and development, implementation, and management of a diverse group of contracts and programs, including child and family services, legal assistance, senior volunteer programs, transitional housing programs, homeless youth services, victim services and violence prevention, case management services, counseling services, supportive visitation, and family and community support work.
 As a member of the executive leadership team, Tamar works in concert with others to unify Penquis mission and services.
 Tamar sits on the Board of Directors of the Maine Coalition Against Sexual Assault and is currently the Board Chair.
 She also serves on Maine’s Sexual Assault Forensic Examiner Program Advisory Board.

-Priscilla DormanCompliance Officer
+Priscilla DormanCompliance Director

 Priscilla began her career at Penquis in 1998 in the Child Development department, serving in the positions of Secretary, Computer Specialist, Electronic Office Manager, and Information Services Manager.
 Looking to expand her experience, Priscilla successfully applied for the Executive Secretary position in April 2003.
-In 2016, Priscilla was appointed to the role of Compliance Officer, a job description suited for her experience at Penquis.
+In 2016, Priscilla was appointed to the role of Compliance Director, a job description suited for her experience at Penquis.
 Priscilla is responsible for developing and maintaining a strong corporate compliance program within the agency, including state and federal contract compliance and internal audits.
 She works with Department Directors to ensure seamless implementation of policies and procedures between compliance and operations.